Found object (framed painting), découper, oil

 To Love was made for the What Is The Point? exhibition at Adam Street Private Members Club, London, UK.
 Each of the selected artists created a unique artwork made in response to the exhibition title.

-Reeve’s iconoclastic urges are manifested through his canvases; however a deep sense of compassion and humour often belies the destruction.
+Reeve’s iconoclastic urges are manifested through his canvases; however compassion and humour often belie the destruction.

-Sculptural works include Symphony in D (Major) - currently one of the works featured on the screen in the Saatchi gallery London, and No Shelter: Mother without Child exhibited in the Correspondence exhibition held alongside the Moore in Focus: A Friendship in Letters exhibition at the world renowned Sainsbury Centre for Visual Arts.
+Sculptural works include Symphony in D (Major) - currently featured on the 2nd floor screen in the Saatchi gallery London, and No Shelter: Mother without Child exhibited in the Correspondence exhibition held alongside the Moore in Focus: A Friendship in Letters exhibition at the world renowned Sainsbury Centre for Visual Arts.